+7. It’s Colombia, not Columbia

 If you’re going to visit a new country, have the respect to learn how to spell it!
 We see on our keywording tool that sooooo many people search for ‘Columbia South America’ on Google, and they probably then wonder why their results are rubbish.
 Some locals get quite annoyed if you mix up their country with the various North American cities called Columbia.

 8. Internal flights are super cheap in Colombia

 Colombia is home to many budget airlines that specialise in internal and short-haul flights.
 Troubles a couple of decades ago that left many of the roads in rural Colombia unsafe triggered the then-president to put rules in place to cap the cost of internal flights so that people had a safe option if they needed to travel.
 This means that flying from city to city within Colombia is often the same price as that 10 hour bus you were resigned to taking.

-For less popular routes that aren’t showing up on price comparison sites such as Skyscanner or Kayak, make sure you check out the (absolutely terrible) websites of smaller airlines, such as Satena and San German.
+For less popular routes that aren’t showing up on price comparison sites such as Flight Guru or Kiwi, make sure you check out the (absolutely terrible) websites of smaller airlines, such as Satena and San German.
 These guys run propeller planes to lesser visited parts of the country, such as Bahia Solano and Isla de Providencia.
 Their prices tend to be higher and the supply of seats is lower, so get in with booking quick!